pierrecregut/metal3-docs/design/hostclaim-multitenancy-and-hybrid-clusters.md

 * When I destroy the host, the association is broken and another user can take over the server.

+#### Multi-tenancy

-#### As an infrastructure administrator I would like to host several isolated clusters
+As an infrastructure administrator I would like to host several isolated clusters

 All the servers in the data-center are registered as BareMetalHost in one or several namespaces under the control of the infrastructure manager.
 Namespaces